 Assessing an educator's professional practice requires evaluators to constantly use their professional judgment.
-No rubric or formula, however detailed, can capture all of the nuances of how teachers and leaders interact with one another and with students.
+No rubric or formula, however detailed, can capture all of the nuances of how teachers and school leaders interact with one another and with students.
 Synthesizing multiple sources of information into performance ratings is inherently more complex than checklists or numerical averages.
 At the same time, educators' ratings should depend on their performance, not on their evaluators' biases.
-Accordingly, the plan aims to minimize the variance between evaluations of practice and support fairness and consistency within and across schools.
+Accordingly, the Thomaston Plan, as with the State's Plan, aims to minimize the variance between evaluations of practice and support fairness and consistency within and across schools.